jsmoriss/jsm-show-post-meta/README.md

 <h2>Description</h2>

-<p><strong>The JSM's Show Post Metadata plugin displays post (ie. posts, pages, and custom post types) meta keys (aka custom field names) and their unserialized values in a metabox at the bottom of post editing pages.</strong></p>
+<p><strong>The JSM Show Post Metadata plugin displays post (ie. posts, pages, and custom post types) meta keys (aka custom field names) and their unserialized values in a metabox at the bottom of post editing pages.</strong></p>

 <p>The current user must have the <a href="https://wordpress.org/support/article/roles-and-capabilities/#manage_options">WordPress <em>manage_options</em> capability</a> (allows access to administration options) to view the Post Metadata metabox, and the <em>manage_options</em> capability to delete individual meta keys.</p>